Pain can stem from many different causes and make even everyday activities cumbersome.

 Great for nerve and muscle pain, it also helps clear up sinus and lung congestion, and is great to use for flu-related aches and pains.

 Learn more about eucalyptus essential oil here

 3. Clary Sage Essential Oil

-Clary sage is calming, soothing with anti-inflammatory and anti-spasmodic properties is effective in easing muscle tension, PMS cramps, and spasms.
+Clary sage is calming, and soothing with anti-inflammatory and anti-spasmodic properties and is effective in easing muscle tension, PMS cramps, and spasms.

 4. Sandalwood Essential Oil

-Sandalwood works as a sedative on the nervous system, and so it helps to relieve nerve pain and muscle spasms.
+Sandalwood works as a sedative on the nervous system, so it helps to relieve nerve pain and muscle spasms.